Azure/cortana-intelligence-energy-supply-optimization/Automated Deployment Guide/README.md

-# Energy Resource Optimization Solution
+# Energy Supply Optimization Solution

 This folder contains the deployment instructions for the Energy Resource Optimization solution in the Cortana Intelligence Gallery.
 To start a new solution deployment, visit the gallery page.